grok-ai/nn-template/docs/integrations/hydra.md

 !!! info

-    We recommend to go through at least the [Basic Tutorial](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli), and the docs about [Instantiating objects with Hydra](https://hydra.cc/docs/patterns/instantiate_objects/overview).
+    We recommend to go through at least the [Basic Tutorial](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli), keep in mind that Hydra builds on top of [OmegaConf](https://omegaconf.readthedocs.io/en/latest/index.html).